 We are always looking for more participants to help us explore children’s early social cognition and language.
 If you have a child between 1 and 4 years old, we would like to invite you to participate in one of our studies!
-A study involves a single visit to our lab on the UC Merced campus.
+Most studies involve a single visit to our lab on the UC Merced campus.
 Our studies are designed to be fun and entirely safe for children.
 Most children really enjoy participating!

 How do I schedule an appointment for a study?

 We are typically open Monday-Friday from 9 to 6:30.
 We are happy to make an appointment that fits your schedule.
 You can give us a call at 209-228-2343 and speak with any of our research assistants about scheduling an appointment for you and your child.
-Alternatively, you can email us at email@example.com to request an appointment.
+Alternatively, you can fill out our webform or email us at email@example.com to request an appointment.

 How long does an appointment take?